-Mr. LEE Kean Phi Mark, aged 51, was appointed a Non-executive Director with effect from 1 February 2022.
-He is a member of each of the Corporate Development Committee and the Sustainability Committee of the Company.
+Mr. LEE Kean Phi Mark, aged 52, was appointed a Non-executive Director with effect from 1 February 2022.
+He is a member of the Sustainability Committee of the Company.
 He was previously the Senior Vice President of Crystal SL Global Pte.
-Ltd., a wholly-owned subsidiary of the Company, from 2017 to 2020 and is currently a director and legal representative of some of the Group's subsidiaries.
+Ltd., a whollyowned subsidiary of the Company, from 2017 to 2020 and is currently a director and legal representative of some of the Group's subsidiaries.